Course types explained

 - Access to Higher Education – A qualification suitable for adults who have been away from education for a while, it prepares people without traditional qualifications for progression to study at University.

-- University Courses – We offer a variety of University Level courses including Higher National Certificates and Diplomas, Foundation Degrees, Year Zero, BA (Hons), Top-Up and the Certificate and Post Graduate Certificate of Education.
+- University Courses – We offer a variety of University Level courses including Higher National Certificates and Diplomas, Foundation Degrees, Year Zero, BA (Hons), Top-Up, and the Certificate and Post Graduate Certificate of Education.
 Having these flexible and convenient courses on your doorstep means you don’t have to travel far or study full time to gain a University Level qualification.
-All of our Univeristy Level qualifications are validated through the University of Derby, of which Buxton & Leek College is part of!
+All of our University Level qualifications are validated through the University of Derby, of which Buxton & Leek College is part of!

 As an adult, if you didn’t do well first time around, you can study GCSE or Functional Skills Maths and English without paying any fees if you didn’t achieve Grade 4 or above.
-Adults who have not achieved Grade A*-C can come to adult night classes and also will not have to pay any fees.
+Adults who have not achieved Grade A*-C can come to adult night classes without having to pay any fees.

-- Learning for Leisure – Friendly and informal recreational courses for adults to help learn new skills and meet new people and usually 6 to 12 weeks long.
+- Learning for Leisure – Friendly and informal recreational courses for adults which help you to learn new skills and meet new people.
+These are usually 6 to 12 weeks long.

 It’s not only important to choose the right course for you, it’s also important to get the right level to match your ability and preferred way of learning.